Darren Clarke: 2011: Open Championship victory

 In 2011, Clarke won his first European Tour title since August 2008 with a three-stroke victory over Chris Wood and David Lynn in the Iberdrola Open.
 After finishing tied for third in the 2001 Open Championship, Clarke did not make the top-10 of any major, until he won his first major championship at the 2011 Open at the age of 42 – his 20th attempt at winning the Claret Jug.

 Clarke dedicated his victory to his two children and late wife Heather, who died of breast cancer in 2006: "In terms of what's going through my heart, there's obviously somebody who is watching from up above there, and I know she'd be very proud of me.
 But I think she'd be more proud of my two boys and them at home watching more than anything else.
-It's been a long journey to get here".
+It's been a long journey to get here."

-With Clarke's triumph in The Open at Royal St George's, it was the first time since 1910 where one country (other than the United States) had different golfers win consecutive majors.
+With Clarke's triumph in The Open at Royal St George's, it was the first time since 1910 that one country (other than the United States) had different golfers win consecutive majors.
 Rory McIlroy, also of Northern Ireland, captured the 2011 U.S. Open title one month earlier at Congressional Country Club in Bethesda, Maryland.
 Clarke's victory at the 2011 Open meant that he became the third major winner from Northern Ireland in 13 months, following Graeme McDowell's win in the 2010 U.S. Open and Rory McIlroy's victory in the 2011 U.S. Open, prompting McIlroy to quip that Northern Ireland was the 'Golf Capital of the World'.

 PGA Tour Champions

 In November 2020, Clarke won the TimberTech Championship in Boca Raton, Florida for his first win on the PGA Tour Champions.
-It was his first worldwide, since he won The Open Championship in 2011.
+It was his first worldwide since he won The Open Championship in 2011.
 Clarke collected his second win at the Mitsubishi Electric Championship at Hualalai in Hawaii just 3 months later.
 In September 2021, Clarke won the Sanford International in a playoff over K. J. Choi and Steve Flesch.

 In July 2022, Clarke won his first senior major championship at The Senior Open Championship, played at Gleneagles in Scotland.
 He won by one shot over Pádraig Harrington.
 He also became the fourth player in history to win both The Open Championship and The Senior Open Championship.